Skip to contents

 Details

 The unweighted version (MDBU) is calculated as the average of absolute differences between the subgroup estimates and the estimate for the best-performing subgroup, divided by the number of subgroups.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+All subgroups are weighted equally.
+For more information on this inequality measure see Schlotheuber (2022) below.

-95% confidence intervals are calculated using a methodology of simulated estimates.
-The dataset is simulated a large number of times (e.g., 100) and MDBU is calculated for each of the simulated samples.
+95% confidence intervals are calculated using a Monte Carlo simulation-based method.
+The dataset is simulated a large number of times (e.g. 100), with the mean and standard error of each simulated dataset being the same as the original dataset.
+MDBU is calculated for each of the simulated sample datasets.
 The 95% confidence intervals are based on the 2.5th and 97.5th percentiles of the MDBU results.
+See Ahn (2019) below for further information.

 Interpretation: MDBU only has positive values, with larger values indicating higher levels of inequality.
-MDBU is zero if there is no inequality.
+MDBU is 0 if there is no inequality.
+MDBU has the same unit as the indicator.

 Type of summary measure: Complex; absolute; non-weighted